miguelgrinberg/microblog-verify/README.md

     (venv) $ flask db upgrade
     ```

+4. Define your Twilio credentials

+   Copy the `.env-template` file to `.env` and then complete the credentials from your Twilio account.
+You need to include your Twilio account's SID and Auth Token, and the Twilio Verify Service ID.

-4. Start the development web server:
+5. Start the development web server:

     ```
     (venv) $ flask run
     ```

-5. Access the application on your web browser at `http://localhost:5000`
+6. Access the application on your web browser at `http://localhost:5000`

 Interested in learning more about this application besides two-factor authentication?
 The [actual tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) is the best reference!